Studying at the Faculty through ERASMUS

 • two passport photos

-• the proof of enrollment from your university
+• the certificate of enrollment from your university

-For internships, students must request the agreement and have it signed by the relevant administrators, the academic office, and the instructors involved before the internship begins.
+For internships, students must request the internship agreement and have it signed by the relevant supervisors, the registrar’s office, and the instructors involved before the internship begins.

 More information about your stay: